 CITs are required to register for the CIT class, as well as complete a CIT Application.
 The cost is $120 per week for the first four weeks, after four weeks, CITs are encouraged to continue in the program at no additional cost.
 CIT I class is for CITs that have not previously been CITs at KBIA, and the CIT II class is for returning CITs.
 CITs must be enrolled in a CIT course and one additional class at the time of participation.
 Letters of reference will be given upon completion of the CIT’s service.

-New this year, we will offer a class designed for CITs who wish to become Waterfront Sailing counselors.
+We also offer a class designed for CITs who wish to become Waterfront Sailing counselors.
 This class will be required for those who wish to work as sailing counselors in the future.
 The class is designed to be taken for at least two weeks and can be taken in lieu of the regular CIT course.
 This class will be taught by our Waterfront Director.
 CITs will also be given the option to volunteer during sailing classes during the two weeks they take this course.
 CITs who wish to take this course must register for it separately along with course registration.

 Junior & Senior Counselors